alexwlchan/alexwlchan.net/src/_posts/2025/2025-07-30-slipstitch.md

 title: Slipstitch, Queer Craft, and community spaces
 summary: Remembering Slipstitch, a queer-friendly yarn shop and the fortnightly crafting meet-ups that were a highlight of my week.

-tags:
+topics:
-  - personal
+  - Personal thoughts
-  - cross-stitch
+  - Art and creativity
 colors:
   css_light: "#34827e"
   css_dark:  "#9dd2d6"
-old_syntax_highlighting: true
 ---
 Two weeks ago, I was at Queer Craft -- a fortnightly meet-up at [Slipstitch], a haberdashery and yarn shop near Alexandra Palace.
 I was working on a cross stitch piece of a train in a snowy landscape, chatting to my friends, admiring their creations, and gently snacking on a variety of baked goods.